 Morse code, or CW, is a subject that divides the amateur radio community from top to bottom.
 For some it’s a faded anachronism, while for others it’s the purest form of the art.
-With it… ...
+With it no longer in ...

 Morse code seems to be the communication method that just won't die.
 The maritime industry stopped using the code years ago and radio hams are no longer required to pass a Morse test to obtain a UK ...